Monday, April 16, 2012

 Saturday, June 26, 2010

-Little Dune Grasslands, 12" X 18", acrylic
+Little Dune Grasslands, 12" X 18" SOLD

 Some of the spring mornings this year have been superb; this morning was obviously as bright and clear as you ever get.
 A first painting after being away illustrating scientific, medical and biological things for some time.
 I really want to get to some fish, however.